Healthy Homes Assessment St Leonards

 Home Assessments St Leonards for Rental Properties

-There are a myriad of things you should look for during an home assessment to see if your rental property is in compliance with the requirements of the Healthy Homes Standard.
-Some examples include:
+There are many things you should look for in the home inspection to determine whether your rental property meets the minimum requirements of the Healthy Homes Standard.
+The most common are:

 • Is the heater equipped with sufficient capacity?